-Harvey Griggs is an engineer with B.A.Sc and M.A.Sc degrees from the University of Toronto and a Ph.D degree from Massachusetts Institute of Technology.
-He was founder of H.G.
+Harvey Griggs is an engineer with BASc and MASc degrees from the University of Toronto and a PhD degree from Massachusetts Institute of Technology.
+He founded H.G.
 Engineering Inc. in 1973 and continued as CEO until 2000.
-During this time, H.G.E. worked primarily in the pollution control field for the pyro-metallurgical industries with major clients on five continents.
+During this time, H.G.
+Engineering worked primarily in the pollution control field for the pyro-metallurgical industries with major clients on five continents.
 The company was also a pioneer in the application of computers to the solution of complex engineering problems involving structural mechanics, dynamics, fluid mechanics and heat transfer.
-Harvey became a passionate entrepreneur and, together with his partners, helped many start-up companies to grow and prosper.
+Harvey became a passionate entrepreneur and, together with his partners, helped many start-up companies grow and prosper.
 After his 2002 exit from H. G. Engineering, he continued to invest in and counsel smaller companies.
 Harvey currently splits his time between several successful private companies.
 He is also a strong advocate for Benefit Corporations and Social Impact Investing initiatives for which he works in a volunteer capacity with the Toronto Foundation.